DAVID J. WILLIS ATTORNEY

 by David J. Willis, J.D., LL.M.

-Eviction (referred to as "forcible entry and detainer" in Texas or "FED" for short) is a judicial process by which an owner recovers possession of real property and, if appropriate, a judgment for unpaid rent, attorney´s fees (if any), and court costs against a tenant or occupant.
-Evictions are conducted in Justice Courts which are located in various neighborhood precincts around Texas counties.
-J.P.
-Courts have exclusive, original jurisdiction over possession of real property and the authority to decide cases involving damages up to $10,000.
+Eviction (referred to as "forcible entry and detainer" or "FED" for short) is a judicial process by which an owner recovers possession of real property and, if appropriate, a judgment for unpaid rent, attorney’s fees (if any), and court costs against a tenant or occupant.
+Evictions are conducted in justice courts which are located in various neighborhood precincts around Texas counties.
+Justice courts have original jurisdiction over possession of real property and authority to decide cases involving damages up to $10,000.

-The landlord´s objective is usually to gain a writ of possession and a judgment.
-However, because collecting judgments against residential tenants can be quite difficult in Texas (because of the extensive list of property exempt from execution under the "homestead laws) the residential landlord may occasionally choose to be content with a judgment for possession only.
+The landlord’s objective is usually to gain a writ of possession and a judgment.
+However, because collecting judgments against residential tenants can be quite difficult in Texas (there is an extensive list of assets that are exempt from execution) the residential landlord may occasionally choose to be content with a judgment for possession only.

 Basic Law and Procedure

-Evictions are governed by Sec.
-24.01 of the Texas Property Code and Texas Rules of Civil Procedure 738 through 755.
+Evictions are governed by Property Code section 24.01 and Rules of Civil Procedure 738 through 755.
 An eviction is appropriate if there exists a landlord-tenant relationship (with or without a written lease) or if a person is occupying real property without authority to do so.
+The only issue to be decided in an eviction case is which party has the superior right to immediate possession.
+Cuellar v.
+Martinez, 625 S.W.2d 3, 5 (Tex.
+Civ.
+App.–San Antonio 1981, no writ).

-In the case of month-to-month tenancy (e.g., after a lease is expired) with no tenant default, the landlord may give a month´s written notice that the landlord desires possession.
+In the case of month-to-month tenancy (e.g., after a lease is expired) with no tenant default, the landlord may give a month’s written notice that the landlord desires possession.
+No more than that need be said.
 If the tenant does not leave, then eviction can be filed.
-If there is a default such as failure to pay rent, then 3 days written "notice to vacate" should be given, after which the landlord may file an FED.
+If there is a default such as failure to pay rent, then a written "3-day notice to vacate" should be given, after which the landlord may file an FED.

-The eviction must be filed with the Justice of the Peace in whose precinct the property is located.
-This Justice Court (and only this court) has original jurisdiction over possession of the property.
-At an eviction hearing, the judge determines which party has the superior right to possession and what damages (i.e., back rent, attorney´s fees, and court costs), if any, will be awarded to the landlord.
+The eviction should be filed with the justice of the peace in whose precinct the property is located.
+At the hearing, the judge will determine which party has the superior right to possession and what damages (e.g., back rent, attorney’s fees, and court costs), if any, will be awarded to the landlord.
 These are the only issues to be considered by the court.
-A counterclaim by the tenant, regardless of subject matter or merit, is not permitted.
-Legal actions by tenants may be brought by separate suit in Justice, County, or District Court.
+A counterclaim by the tenant, regardless of subject matter or merit, is not permitted in an FED.
+Such tenant suits must be brought by separate action in any court (including that same justice court) where venue and jurisdiction are appropriate.

-Within 5 calendar days of judgment, the tenant may (with or without good reason) appeal to county court.
-The appeal results in the file being packed up and sent to the downtown courthouse where it will be heard de novo – as a new case.
-The Justice of the Peace will set a cash appeal bond which is usually in the amount of three times the monthly rent.
+Within five calendar days of judgment, the tenant may (with or without good reason) appeal to the local county court at law.
+The appeal results in the file being packed up and sent to the county courthouse where it will be heard de novo (as a new case).
+The justice of the peace will set a cash appeal bond which may be three times the monthly rent.
 However, the cash bond may be waived if the tenant files an affidavit stating that he or she cannot afford it.
-The content of the "pauper´s bond" or "pauper´s affidavit" is now prescribed by statute and is considerably more complex than it used to be (see attached sample).
+The content of the "pauper’s bond" or "pauper’s affidavit" is now prescribed by statute and is considerably more complex than it used to be.

-Once a pauper´s affidavit is filed, the landlord has the right to request a hearing and contest the affidavit, alleging that the tenant does indeed have sufficient resources for the bond.
+Once a pauper’s affidavit is filed, the landlord has the right to request a hearing and contest the affidavit, alleging that the tenant does in fact have sufficient resources for the bond.
 The tenant can be questioned on the subject of his or her assets and income.
-It is generally pointless to go through this exercise, however, since a pauper´s bond is almost always granted by the J.P., and the file is then turned over to county court.
+It is generally pointless to go through this exercise, however, since pauper’s bonds are almost always approved by justices of the peace, and the file is then turned over to county court.

-This appellate system may appear unfair to the landlord; note, however, that if the pauper´s bond is permitted, the tenant is then obliged to begin making monthly rental payments to the county court and continue to do so during the pendency of the case.
-If the tenant fails to do this, then the landlord may seek immediate possession from the county court based on Rule 749b, T.R.C.P., which permits a tenant to remain in possession only so long as:
+The eviction appellate system may appear unfair, but it can be turned to the landlord’s advantage: If the pauper’s bond is approved, and the county court takes over, the tenant is then obliged to begin making monthly rental payments to the court and continue to do so during the pendency of the appeal.
+If the tenant fails to do this (and most do) the landlord may seek immediate possession from the county court based on motion pursuant to Texas Rule of Civil Procedure 749b, which permits a tenant to remain in possession only so long as the following requirements are met:

 (2) During the appeal process as rent becomes due under the rental agreement, then tenant/appellant shall pay the rent into the county court registry within five days of the due date under the terms of the rental agreement.